NiclasDimitriadis/CppOrderBook/readme.md

  - build using `CppOrderBook/tests_and_demos/profiling/makefile`
  - builds executables `profiling_single_threaded` and `profiling_multithreaded`
  - both executables read FIX messages from a mock socket, construct message objects and insert messages into an order book
- - `profiling_multithreaded` hands message off to be inserted by a second thread via `SeqLockQueue::seqLockQueue`
+ - `profiling_multithreaded` hands message off to be inserted by a second thread via `Queue::SeqLockQueue`
  - both executables require the path to a CSV file with test data as first command line argument
  - to achieve CPU-affinity, give index of the core (or indices of two cores for `profiling_multithreaded`) you wish the executable to run on as additonal command line arguments